cougz/ovhcloud-workbooks/README.md

 # OVH Workbooks

-A comprehensive collection of tutorials and workbooks for OVHcloud services.
+A comprehensive collection of tutorials and workbooks for OVHcloud TechLabs.

 ## Quick Links